tklg/css-game/README.md

-CSS:Guesser
+CSS-Game
 ========

+This is incredibly old and looking at the code I wrote is pain.

-A pointless game where you see if you can do a thing.<br>
+A pointless game where you see if you can do a thing,
-I kinda wanted to do another game but didn't know how, so...<br>
-yeah.<br>
-Anyway, I learned how to arrays :D
+in which I learned how to use arrays.